Mother and daughter having a serious talk on the sofa

 Give strategies, types of support and different professionals a chance, even if something’s not working straight away.

-Young people tell us it helps when their parents and carers:
+Young people tell us they would like their parents and carers to:

-• are confident to ask questions of the professionals when necessary and use direct and straight language
+• be confident about asking questions of the professionals when necessary and using direct and straight language

 • describe what it’s like on the worst day – not just today or this week